Jun's Aftercare Instructions!

 Days 1-4: It’s going to feel like a sunburn.
 These first few days are the most important to pay attention to your tattoo as you’re going to have to care for an open wound of art.
 Wash your tattoo twice a day and apply a THIN layer of ointment a few times a day or as needed.
 Keep your tattoo moist, but not oily or over-saturated.
 It should feel soft to the touch and not dry or crusty.

 +Bandages: If you get a traditional bandage (usually a pad and tape), keep it wrapped for a minimum of 2 hours and maximum or 8 hours (or overnight).
-If you get a clear plastic wrap called Saniderm, you can keep it on for up to 2 days as long as your tattoo does not become uncovered (I recommend removing it quickly in the shower, make sure you are sitting as some people can get lightheaded).
+If you get a clear-adhesive wrap called Saniderm, you can keep it on for up to 3 days as long as your tattoo does not become uncovered (I recommend removing it quickly in the shower, can be painful/cause lightheadedness so be careful!).
 Wash your tattoo after you take off your bandage and NEVER re-cover your tattoo with another bandage.
 Air is best for your tattoo, try to wear loose fitting clothing around the fresh tattoo for best healing.

 +Some ink loss is normal, do not worry about it.
 You will find it on your bandage and on your paper towels while washing.
 You may get ink stains on your sheets, clothes, or where you sleep.